Growing Rocky Mountain Wildflower Mix from Seeds

 - Seed Type: Mix of 22 varieties (45% annuals, 55% perennials and biennials)

-- Sow Indoors or Outdoors: Wildflower mixes are easy to grow from seed and recommended for direct outdoor sowing after the frost.
+- Sow Seeds Indoors or Outdoors: The Rocky Mountain Wildflower Mix is easy to grow from seed and recommended for direct outdoor sowing after the frost.
 Blend wildflower seeds with sand to increase visibility during sowing.
 Broadcast the mix over a weeded 20 – 30 square foot area and evenly rake and lightly tamp into the soil.
 Germination for the 22 varieties occurs between 10 – 30 days.

 - Days to Maturity: Varies